Jaredy899/antiques/DOCKER.md

-# Docker Setup for Abingdon Antiques
+# Docker Setup Guide

-This guide explains how to run the Abingdon Antiques website using Docker.
+This guide explains how to set up and run the Abingdon Antiques website using Docker.

 ## Prerequisites